RetroGamer74/RetroPack/README.md

 ## Flavour Red ( RetroPack Red )

 RetroPack Red is ready to use with EmuMMC and Android.
-Partitio for EmuMMC is already reserved to be installed.
+Partition for EmuMMC is already reserved to be installed.

 ### Steps for red flavours